 Are you considering becoming a homesteader but aren’t sure where to start or if you can even make it work with the amount of land you have?

 Well, fear not because I am going to bring you some plans to help you get started right where you are.
-It is important to realize that even if you live in an apartment, you can take steps to becoming more self-sufficient.
+It is important to realize that even if you live in an apartment, you can take steps to become more self-sufficient.

-However, if you live in a home and have even a ¼ acre there are ways to lay it out and utilize that piece of land to the fullest.
+However, if you live in a home and have even a ¼ acre, there are ways to lay it out and utilize that piece of land to the fullest.

 So take a look at these land layouts and see what you can glean from them.
-Hopefully your mind will be spinning with ideas before you are through.
+Hopefully, your mind will be spinning with ideas before you are through.

 1. The Small Backyard

 If you live in the suburbs and have a teeny tiny piece of land then this design is great news for you.
 Why?

 Because it shows you how to harvest your own food and raise goats and chickens in a small space.
 If you are thinking that your land is just not functional, well check out this layout.View this layout

 2. The ¼ Acre Layout

 Do you have around a ¼ acre, but you still aren’t sure how to utilize it?
 Well, then you definitely need to check out this design.
 It gives you space to not only grow your own food, but also room to raise goats, sheep, rabbits, and chickens.